Counting points on generic character varieties

-In \cite{HLRV11}, the authors also considered the \emph{additive} version of character varieties, where the natural commutation relation is replaced by its Lie algebraic analogue.
-According to the Riemann--Hilbert correspondence, points on character varieties correspond to flat connections on vector bundles.
-When $g=0$, the points on the additive character variety correspond to flat connections on the \emph{trivial} bundle.
-Thus, when $g=0$, the additive character variety is a dense open subvariety of the usual character variety.
-This direct relationship is lost in higher genus; nevertheless, it was conjectured in \cite{HLRV11} that the cohomology of the additive character variety captures the pure part of the cohomology of the multiplicative character variety in all genus.
-As evidence, the authors proved that additive character varieties are pure.
+This direct relationship between additive and multiplicative character varieties is lost in higher genus; nevertheless, it was conjectured in \cite{HLRV11} that the cohomology of the additive character variety captures the pure part of the cohomology of the multiplicative character variety in all genus.
+As evidence, the authors proved that additive character varieties are pure, i.e., their cohomology carries a pure Hodge structure.
 This result relied on the beautiful bridge built by Crawley-Boevey between additive character varieties and quiver varieties associated to comet-shaped quivers \cite{CBIndecomposable}.
 Under this correspondence, the number of points on the additive character variety matches the Kac polynomials of the corresponding quiver.
 Utilising these ideas, Hausel, Letellier, and Rodriguez-Villegas proved Kac's conjecture for arbitrary quivers \cite{HLVKacAnnals2013}.

 Despite significant advances in understanding the geometry of character varieties associated with $\GL_n$ (and more generally, groups of type $A$), there is limited understanding of character varieties associated with arbitrary reductive groups $G$.
 Understanding these general cases is crucial for applications in fields such as Langlands duality and mirror symmetry, where the Langlands dual group plays a central role.

-In this paper, we count points on both multiplicative and additive character varieties associated with punctured surface groups and semisimple conjugacy classes in arbitrary reductive groups.
-Our work builds upon and generalises the contributions of Camb\`{o} \cite{Cambo17}, who studied $\mathrm{Sp}_{2n}$-character varieties; \cite{BK22}, who investigated character stacks associated with compact surface groups; and \cite{KNP23}, who examined character varieties in presence of regular semisimple and regular unipotent conjugacy classes at the punctures.
+In this paper, we count points on both multiplicative and additive character varieties associated with punctured surface groups and regular semisimple conjugacy classes in arbitrary reductive groups.
+Our work builds upon and generalises the contributions of Camb\`{o} \cite{Cambo17}, who studied $\mathrm{Sp}_{2n}$-character varieties; \cite{BK22}, who investigated character stacks associated with compact surface groups; and \cite{KNP25}, who examined character varieties in presence of regular unipotent conjugacy classes at the punctures.